Padmaavat: Music

 The score of Padmaavat is composed by Sanchit Balhara, while the songs are composed by Sanjay Leela Bhansali.
 A. M. Turaz and Siddharth-Garima wrote the lyrics to the songs.
 The first song "Ghoomar", to which Padukone performs the traditional Rajasthani folk dance on a set that replicates the interior of Chittorgarh Fort, was released on 26 October 2017.
-The second song from the film "Ek Dil Ek Jaan", a love ballad featuring Padukone and Kapoor, was released on 19 November 2017.
-The complete soundtrack was released by the record label T-Series on 6 January 2018 in Hindi, and 12 January 2018 in Tamil and Telugu.
+The second song from the film "Ek Dil Ek Jaan", a love ballad featuring Padukone and Kapoor, was released on 19 November.
+The complete soundtrack was released by the record label T-Series on 6 January 2018 in Hindi, and 12 January in Tamil and Telugu.

-Controversy
+Controversies

 Padmaavat was mired in controversies during its production.
-Several Rajput caste organisations including Shri Rajput Karni Sena and its members had protested and later vandalised the film sets claiming that the film portrays the Padmavati, a Rajput queen, in bad light.
+Several Rajput caste organisations including Shri Rajput Karni Sena and its members had protested and later vandalised the film sets claiming that the film portrays Padmavati, a Rajput queen, in bad light.
 They had also assaulted Bhansali on a film set.
 The Sena had made further threats of violence.
 While filming a scene in Masai Plateau, Kolhapur at night in October 2017, some people attacked and set the set ablaze, injuring animals and destroying several costumes.
 Several Muslim leaders protested against the alleged misrepresentation of Alauddin Khilji and called for a ban.
 In the days leading up to the film's release, there were violent protests and riots in several parts of India.
 In Haryana, the protestors had attacked several vehicles including a school bus.

 Bhansali and Deepika Padukone had received threats of violence and death.
 The film makers received support from the film community and industry associations including the Indian Film & Television Directors' Association, Cine & TV Artists Association, Western India Cinematographers' Association, Association of Cine & Television Art Directors & Costume Designers.

-The major political parties across India took conflicting stands.
-Several members and leaders of the Bharatiya Janata Party (BJP) called for a ban on the film.
-The Rajasthan State unit of the Indian National Congress (INC) had also called for ban.
+Major political parties across India took conflicting stands.
+Several members and leaders of the Bharatiya Janata Party called for a ban on the film.
+The Rajasthan State unit of the Indian National Congress had also called for a ban.

 The controversies surrounding the film re-opened the question of film censorship in India and the country's freedom of expression.
 The Supreme Court dismissed a petition calling to stop the film's release citing the freedom of speech and expression.

-The film is banned in Malaysia by the Home Ministry due to its negative portrayal of a Muslim ruler and for touching its sensitivities of Islam since Malaysia is predominantly a Muslim nation.
+The film is banned in Malaysia by the Home Ministry due to its negative portrayal of a Muslim ruler and for touching sensitivities of Islam since Malaysia is predominantly a Muslim nation.